SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     ![](./Images2/1/t3-15.png)

-    >**Note**: Only a subset of the rows is displayed, so you may not immediately see data from all years (2019, 2020, and 2021) in the output.
+    >**Note:** Only a subset of the rows is displayed, so you may not immediately see data from all years (2019, 2020, and 2021) in the output.

 ## Task 4: Explore data in a dataframe